AnmolBhaiyaShah/FOC-statistics-viewer/README.md

 - Simple GUI should be self explanatory.

 # MISC:
--If it's stuck on loading or connecting to server then you should wait at least 10 seconds -It is recommended to use your game steamID for your username and friendlist to work
+- If it's stuck on loading or connecting to server then you should wait at least 10 seconds
+- It is recommended to use your game steamID for your username and friendlist to work